Diving disorders: Long-term health effects of diving

+Decompression sickness and some barotraumas can have long term health effects, but even subclinical injuries may in some cases have long term health effects.

 Dysbaric osteonecrosis is ischemic bone disease thought to be caused by decompression bubbles, though the definitive pathologic process is poorly understood.
 It is a significant occupational hazard, which may follow a single exposure to compressed air, and may occur with no history of DCS, but is usually associated with significant compressed air exposure.
 The distribution of lesions differs with the type of exposure - the juxta-articular lesions being more common in caisson workers than in divers.
 There is a definite relationship between length of time exposed to extreme depths and the percentage of divers with bone lesions.
 Evidence does not suggest that dysbaric osteonecrosis is a significant risk in recreational scuba diving.

 Exposure to increased partial pressure of oxygen during diving can raise the level of oxidative stress in which increased production of free radicals can occur.
 The combined influence of diving-related factors on free radical production and the long-term effects on diver resilience and health are not yet understood.
 Diving, and other forms of exercise, can precondition individuals for protection in further dives.
 It is not yet known if this preconditioning can influence resilience in other environmental extremes.
+Cumulative exposure to high partial pressure of oxygen is known to accelerate the development of cataracts, a visual disorder that affects most people who live long enough.
+This is most likely in technical divers, saturation divers, and anyone who is treated with hyperbaric oxygen on several occasions.

-The mortality rate in recreational diving is very low, and the risk of accidental drowning is unlikely have a significant influence on the average life expectancy of divers.
+The mortality rate in recreational diving is very low, and the risk of accidental drowning is unlikely to have a significant influence on the average life expectancy of divers.
 Risk of accidental drowning and other diving accidents can be reduced by following safe diving practices.

+Permanent hearing deficits can be caused by high ambient noise levels in commercial diving, by middle and inner ear barotrauma, and by inner ear decompression sickness.